Paul Richards (baseball): Managing and executive career

-Richards became a successful manager with the Chicago White Sox in 1951.
-In a baseball era when many teams relied on home runs for much of their offensive production, Richards went against the perceived common wisdom by relying on pitching, good defense, speed and stolen bases to manufacture runs with a strategy now known as small ball.
-It was during that stint that he once had starting pitcher Billy Pierce play first base for one batter, bringing in a right handed pitcher to face a right handed hitter, taking out the starting first baseman, and then replacing him when Pierce went back to pitch one hitter later.
-The White Sox led the American League in stolen bases for 11 consecutive years from to 1961.
-He managed the White Sox to four winning-record seasons, but his club finished behind the New York Yankees (1951, 1952, 1953), and the Cleveland Indians in 1954.
-It was during his tenure as the White Sox manager that he was given the nickname, "The Wizard of Waxahachie."

 In September 1954, Richards was hired by the Baltimore Orioles, where he served as both field manager and general manager through 1958, becoming the first man since John McGraw to hold both positions simultaneously.
 As general manager, he was involved in a 17-player trade with the New York Yankees that remains the biggest trade in baseball history.
 Richards concentrated on signing good defensive players (such as Brooks Robinson) and hard-throwing young pitchers (such as Steve Barber, Milt Pappas and Chuck Estrada).
 After Lee MacPhail was hired as the general manager in 1959, Richards served strictly as the Orioles' field manager.
 The Orioles finally blossomed in 1960 with a second-place finish after five disappointing seasons.
-The Orioles' second-place finish was Richards' best as a manager.
+The Orioles' second-place finish was Richards's best as a manager.
 Both the Associated Press and United Press International named him the American League Manager of the Year.

 Richards led American League managers in ejections for 11 consecutive seasons from 1951 to 1961, setting an all-time managerial record.
 In September 1961, Richards resigned as manager of the Orioles to become general manager of the new Houston Colt .45s National League club.
-Richards stocked the Houston club (soon renamed the Astros) with young players - including Joe Morgan, Jimmy Wynn, Mike Cuellar, Don Wilson and Rusty Staub - but he was fired after the 1965 season when the on-field results did not match owner Roy Hofheinz' expectations.
+Richards stocked the Houston club (soon renamed the Astros) with young players - including Joe Morgan, Jimmy Wynn, Mike Cuellar, Don Wilson and Rusty Staub - but he was fired after the 1965 season when the on-field results did not match owner Roy Hofheinz's expectations.